 Earlier in this series, we analyzed iron ore miners’ ratings and estimates.
 In this article, we’ll discuss these miners’ technical indicators.

-While miners look slightly overvalued according to these indicators, there may not be an immediate pullback in prices.
-While the current commodity (DBC) rally seems to be providing momentum to mining stocks, it would be advisable to look at these investments from a more long-term perspective to see which can sustain a price advantage.
+With that said, while the current commodity (DBC) rally seems to be providing momentum to mining stocks, it’s advisable to look at these investments from a more long-term perspective to see which stock can sustain a price advantage.